 Maude (Clavel et al. 2007) is a high-performance implementation of rewriting logic, a simple extension of equational logic that models concurrent systems (Meseguer 2012).
-Maude seamlessly integrates: (i) functional, logic, concurrent, and object-oriented computations; (ii) rich type structures with sorts, subsorts, and operator overloading; and (iii) equational reasoning modulo axioms such as associativity (A), commutativity (C), and unity (U) of functions.
-With regard to the language performance, Maude was ranked second (after Haskell) as the best performance language in a recent benchmarking of well-known algebraic, functional, and object-oriented languages1 carried on in (Garavel et al. 2018).
+Maude seam-lessly integrates: (i) functional, logic, concurrent, and object-oriented computations; (ii) rich type structures with sorts, subsorts, and operator overloading; and (iii) equational reasoning modulo axioms such as associativity (A), commutativity (C), and unity (U) of functions.
+With regard to the language performance, Maude was ranked second (after Haskell) as the best performance language in a recent benchmarking of well-known algebraic, functional, and object-oriented languages1 carried out in (Garavel et al. 2018).
 Because of its efficient rewriting engine and its meta-language capabilities, Maude is an excellent instrument for creating rich executable environments for various logics, programming languages, and tools (e.g., (Alpuente et al. 2016)).

-^{} This work has been partially supported by the Spanish MCIU under grants TIN2015-69175-C4-1-R and RTI2018-094403-B-C32, and by Generalitat Valenciana under grant PROMETEO/2019/098.
+^{} This work has been partially supported by the EU (FEDER) and the Spanish MCIU under grant RTI2018-094403-B-C32, by the Spanish Generalitat Valenciana under grants PROMETEO/2019/098 and APOSTD/2019/127, and by the US Air Force Office of Scientific Research under award number FA9550-17-1-0286.